Voyant-Photonics/voyant-sdk/README.md

 ## Using the developer API

-For using the developer API, you can develop your own `C++` applications that use the Voyant static libraries and header files.
+You can develop your own `C++` applications that use the Voyant static libraries and header files.

 The best place to start is by testing your ability to build and run the examples contained in this repository.